Tissue paper: The industry

 In Europe, the industry is represented by the European Tissue Symposium (ETS), a trade association.
 The members of ETS represent the majority of tissue paper producers throughout Europe and about 90% of total European tissue production.
 ETS was founded in 1971 and is based in Brussels since 1992.

 In the U.S., the tissue industry is organized in the AF&PA.

 Tissue paper production and consumption is predicted to continue to grow because of factors like urbanization, increasing disposable incomes and consumer spending.
-In 2015, the global market for tissue paper is growing at per annum rates between 8–9% (China, currently 40% of global market) and 2–3% (Europe).
+In 2015, the global market for tissue paper was growing at per annum rates between 8–9% (China, currently 40% of global market) and 2–3% (Europe).
+During the COVID-19 pandemic, tissue demand for homes increased dramatically as people spent more time in their homes, while commercial demand for the product decreased.

-Tissue demand on the consumer side booms while the AfH business turns down as majority stay at home amid COVID-19.

 Companies

 The largest tissue producing companies by capacity – some of them also global players – in 2015 are (in descending order):